j0nas/light-form/README.md

 ```

 ## Example
-In your form. import `Input` and declare your fields.
-Note the fields' `name` props.
+In your form, import `Input` and declare your fields.
+Note the fields' dot-delimited `name` props.
 ```jsx harmony
 // MyCustomerForm.jsx
 import React from 'react';